 With the closure of the Canadian Forces Base Chilliwack in British-Columbia, the Canadian Forces Officer-Candidate School was transferred to CFRS Saint-Jean.
 On September 20th 1996, the School was renamed the “Canadian Forces Leadership and Recruit School” (CFLRS), and its mandate was to conduct basic training for all personnel entering the Regular Force, both Officers and Non-Commissioned Members.

 In 2011, CFLRS was mandated with the development and the delivery of the Canadian Forces Primary Leadership Qualification (PLQ) Distance Learning, and with the delivery of the PLQ Residency for the Chief – Military Personnel occupations.

 In 2012, CFLRS was tasked with the development and delivery of the seven Distance Learning courses of the new Canadian Forces Junior Officer Development Programme.
 On December 1st of the same year, the Non-Commissioned Member Professional Development (NCMPD) Centre, a Saint-Jean detachment of the Canadian Forces College in Toronto, became a Division of CFLRS.
 In August 2014, the NCMPD Division was transferred from CFLRS to the Royal Military College Saint-Jean.

-Today, CFLRS’ mission is to train and professionally develop the next CAF generation morally, mentally, physically and intellectually in order to uphold excellence in the profession of arms and to meet CAF intake requirements.
+Today, CFLRS’ mission is to prepare new generations of CAF members to achieve excellence in the Profession of Arms by inculcating the values of Duty, Loyalty, Integrity and Courage which define our military ethos.
 The School’s establishment is now composed of more than 500 military members of all ranks and elements, and of over 100 civilian employees.
 Every year, more than 5000 people start their military career at CFLRS while 3000 military members train via Distance Learning.